Kim Kardashian takes on the case of Kevin Keith case in new podcast 'The System'

 A Crawford County jury found Keith guilty and he was sentenced to death, but in September 2010, then-Gov. Ted Strickland commuted Keith's sentence to life without parole.
 Keith has unsuccessfully appealed his sentence many times.

-Kardashian took an interest in Keith's case in July 2019.
-In the first 35-minute episode, Kardashian explores Keith's alibi and interviews a journalist, Keith's brother, his attorney and others.
+Kardashian first took an interest in Keith's case in July 2019.
+In the first 35-minute episode of her podcast, Kardashian explores Keith's alibi and interviews a journalist, Keith's brother, his attorney and others.

 "Kevin Keith's case should concern anyone who is concerned with the integrity of the system," said Ohio Supreme Court Justice Michael Donnelly, who gave an interview to Kardashian for the podcast.